telerik-boneyard/kendo-react-dialog/docs/index.md

 );
 ```

 Actions can be defined as custom components.
 When providing actions as components, clicking them does not trigger the `onClose` handler.
-Event handlers need to be provided explicitly on each action.
+Event handlers must be provided explicitly on each action.

 ```html-preview
 <div id="app"></div>